it-innovation/EXPERImonitor/README.txt

 Copyright
 ---------

-The source code in this distribution is © Copyright University of Southampton IT Innovation Centre 2012-2013.
+The source code in this distribution is Â© Copyright University of Southampton IT Innovation Centre 2012-2013.

 Licences
 --------